#44 Drill Bit Derby Axles

 Pre-drilling with a #44 Drill Bit Derby Axles, you will be able to insert the axle simply by pushing or twisting with simple tooling.
 Perfect fit.
 Not too loose, not so tight that you can not remove the axle.

-With the power of 3d printing we mated the two popular pinewood derby tools and came up with the perfect tool to pre-drill axle slots for axles.
+With the power of 3d printing we mated the two popular pinewood derby tools and came up with the Pinewood Axle Drill Guide is the perfect tool to pre-drill slots for axles.
 I promise you will 100% accurately correctly drill you axle slot every single time, perfectly.
 We are the first to market.
 We are so confident that these are successful, we have purchased at total of 28x 3D printers to make inventory for 2021 Derby Season because we have to print of 60,000 hours of inventory!
 This is the drill bit you need to drill your holes for standard BSA axles.

 More #44 Drill Bit Derby Axles